troylar/kitchen-sink-logger/README.md

 And it just gets worse from there. **DEVELOPERS HATE LOGGING BECAUSE IT'S A PAIN IN THE ASS AND THAT IS WHY I WROTE THE KITCHEN SINK LOGGER.** And don't get me started on logging metrics.
 Actually, you can get me started, because Kitchen Sink Logger handles metrics as well.

+## Quick Install

+    $ pip install kitchen-sink-logger

+## Setup Environment
+1. Create a Kinesis Firehose connected to ElasticSearch
+2. Look at the `tester.py` in the root of the repo for a simple example

 ## Basic Concepts
 ### Basic Concept #1: Log Storage
 Kitchen Sink Logger is super-duper simple.
 And it relies on the power of ElasticSearch (and it could be easily ported to any other logging destination, such as Splunk, Graylog, etc.).
 ElasticSearch is a no-brainer for time-stamped data in key-value pairs.
 In Kitchen Sink Logger, we want to log as much data as we possible can in key-value pairs, and then worry later about how we're going to search for it.
 That's the beauty of using ElasticSearch.